cathayandy/alicia/README.md

 *   [Node.js v8+](https://nodejs.org)

-    It is recommanded using [Node Version Manager](https://github.com/creationix/nvm) aka nvm to install Node.js on your server.
+    It is recommended using [Node Version Manager](https://github.com/creationix/nvm) aka nvm to install Node.js on your server.

     1. Install nvm